PeteyChan/SimpleECS/README.md

 });
 ```

-Manually iteration is possible if needed
+Manual iteration is possible if needed
 ```C#
 foreach(var archetype in query)
 {